 - People who respond to our social media callouts, via our own channels and those of other organisations.

-We also review trends in contact with our Information and Support Team, who run our helpline services.
+We also review trends in topics raised with our Information and Support Team, who run our helpline services.

 If you have any questions about our information, or you’d like to give feedback, please get in touch at firstname.lastname@example.org or call 01296 619409.
-You can also tell us what you think about individual webpages by using the feedback button on the left hand side.
+You can also tell us what you think about individual webpages by using the ‘send us your feedback’ feedback button.

 Lymphoma Action Disclaimer